 In his view, Phuket will once again triumph over adversity.

-Buyers at a residence likefor instance, have a host of leisure and lifestyle facilities on their doorstep, such as fashion malls, marinas, golf courses and international schools
+Buyers at a residence like lifestyle facilities on their doorstep, such as fashion malls, marinas, golf courses and international schoolsfor instance, have a host of leisure and

 -Cyrille Hareux, Company Vauban.